fossabot/headerfaker/Readme.md

 # Move data file to program root dir
 mv ./database/data.json .

+# Copy the ./template if you want to run in other dir

 # Set runnable power (Linux need)
 sudo chmod +x ./headerfaker